vinith0720/Nova_Markdown/prisma.md

 ```
-## ✅ Best Practices
+## 🚏 Best Practices

-- Use npx prisma format to format schema.prisma
+- ✅ Keep Prisma client instance **singleton**

-- Keep schema and migration history in version control
+- ✅ Use `.env` for managing credentials

-- Avoid direct usage of db.push in production
+- ✅ Seed data only in development

-- Always regenerate client after schema change
+- ✅ Abstract your DB layer into a service (`PrismaService`)

-- Use include and select to limit over-fetching
+- ✅ Handle errors with try-catch and detailed logging

-- Modularize your Prisma client in large projects
+- ✅ Always validate inputs (DTOs or Zod/Yup)

 # 🆚 Prisma vs Sequelize